galaxy001/Tweet4China2/README.md

 # Usage

 ## Require:
-* An iOS Device, version >= 7.0, may be some problems on simulator
+* An iOS Device or Simulator, version >= 6.0
 * A Shadowsocks server, see [Shadowsocks project](http://www.shadowsocks.com)
-* Build on Xcode 5
+* Build on Xcode 5 with iOS 7 sdk

 ## Clone submodule recursively